UsboKirishima/UsboKirishima/README.md

 ## 🔍 About me

-Hi I'm usbo, just a random developer from Italy<br>
+Hi I'm usbo, just a random developer & Arch Linux expert from Italy<br>
 I like to code website, cli application and apis.<br>
 In the half of my life I think I will have founded a multinational software house.<br>
 I like nature and mountain biking, every day I go to ski at the mountain.<br>